Organizational change can be difficult. It can also take a real toll on employees.

 The Threat of Unwanted or Poorly Introduced Change

-Organizations threatened by unwanted or poorly introduced change are characterized by just the opposite—sagging morale, lowered commitment, sub-standard performance, slowed productivity, and so on.
-No company wants to be in this situation.
+Organizations threatened by unwanted or poorly introduced change are characterized by just the opposite — sagging morale, lowered commitment, sub-standard performance, slowed productivity, and so on.
+Just like participants learn in our change management simulation, no company wants to be in this situation.

 Companies need to keep tabs on their turnover as a gauge of how satisfied and engaged their employees are…especially when a change initiative is underway.
 Of course, the measure of turnover is a lagging indicator and tells leaders a bit too late that something is wrong.
 Recent studies, however, point toward two leading indicators of employees’ intention to leave during periods of organizational change.